-This important I AM Affirmation is really a self-care affirmation.
-It reminds you to put your feelings and needs first.
+A reminder for you to put your feelings and needs first.
 You can't pour from an empty cup.

 Life isn't a race, it's a marathon.
 Instead of feeling anxiety over the future, trust that - as long as you keep moving forward - you'll achieve your goals.

-Another self-care affirmation, this statement reflects the first step to falling in love with yourself.
+This statement reflects the first step to falling in love with yourself.
 There's a lot of talk about self-love but what about self-like?
 Take baby steps if need be.

-This positive affirmation is another reminder to relax and trust the journey.
+Another reminder to relax and trust the journey.
 Become comfortable saying "I don't know."

-Many times I AM affirmations are about taking the pressure off of yourself.
-This affirmation reminds you to take the pressure off of others.
+A reminder to take the pressure off of others.
 Give others the same grace to be imperfect.

 Give yourself permission to be perfectly imperfect.